3.8 Open-Ended Survey

 - Conduct comprehension tests on survey questions to ensure they’re correctly interpreted.

-- LLMs like Claude or ChatGPT can help draft question candidates and generate comprehension test variants to check for bias before deployment — but always review AI-generated questions yourself, as LLMs tend toward leading or hypothetical phrasing that sounds neutral but subtly biases responses.
+- LLMs can help draft question candidates and generate comprehension test variants to check for bias before deployment — but always review AI-generated questions yourself, as LLMs tend toward leading or hypothetical phrasing that sounds neutral but subtly biases responses.

 Examples of good open-ended questions: